ShounakHerekar/ShounakHerekar/README.md

 - 👋 Hi, I’m @ShounakHerekar
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning Electronics and communication enginnering
+- 🌱 I’m currently learning Electronics and communication engineering

 <!---
 ShounakHerekar/ShounakHerekar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.